MeltedMagic/Torus/readme.md

-This is a final project for Topological Data Analysis.
+Final project for MATH-478 (Topological Data Analysis).
+The objective is to create a dataset and use Ripser to generate a persistent homology of that dataset.

 ## Notes
 ### 03-05-2021: